aaronwhitesell/cspost/_posts/2020-08-03-new-and-improved-recode.md

 ## Specification

-For those currently attending school you will want to check that a person in a given grade is within a specific age range.
-Here is the specification.
+The goal of the two recode implementations will be to verify that students currently attending school are within the allowable age range for their grade.
+The specfication below defines the valid combination of grades and ages.

 ![alt text]({{ site.baseurl }}/images/posts/2020-08-03/current-grade-attending-specification.png "Specification")

 ## Old Recode Implementation

-Using the old recode syntax you will need two recode statements.
+Using the old recode syntax notice that you will need two recode statements.
 One for the minimum age and another for the maximum age.

 <div style="margin: 0px; padding: 1em; border-radius: 3px; line-height: 1.5; font-family: 'Inconsolata', monospace; font-size: 10pt; color: rgb(51, 51, 51); background-color: rgb(232, 232, 232);">
 	<font color="blue">PROC </font><font color="black">P10_GRADE_NOW_ATTENDING<br />